JeandersonSantos/JeandersonSantos/README.md

 <div align="center">
 <h2>About me</h2>
 Graduated in Information Systems | Front End Developer | Passionate about programming and its challenges!</br>
-Currently working as a Front-end at [Infinity Solutions App](https://infinitysolutionsapp.com/).
+Currently working as a Front-end at <a href="https://infinitysolutionsapp.com/"> Infinity Solutions App. </a>
 </div>